eolesinski/poliscipy/docs/example-3.md

 Note:

-- Texas, Virginia, and Mississippi did not participate, so they are labeled as "No Votes".
+- Several Southern states—including Texas, Virginia, Mississippi, Georgia, South Carolina, Florida, and North Carolina—did not participate in the 1864 election, so they are labeled as "No Vote".
-- The Republican candidate (Ulysses S. Grant) won the election against the Democratic candidate (Horatio Seymour).
+- The National Union Party candidate, Abraham Lincoln, won the election against the Democratic candidate, George B. McClellan.

 ## Step 5: Merge Election Data with Shapefile